AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 ## Presentation layer components

-One helpful way of understanding the Magento presentation layer components is by examining Magento *themes*.
+One helpful way of understanding the presentation layer component is by examining *themes*.

-Magento themes organize both the visual aspect of your storefront and certain aspects of product behavior.
+Themes organize both the visual aspect of your storefront and certain aspects of product behavior.

 Each [theme](https://glossary.magento.com/theme) resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.

-For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see the [Frontend Developer Guide](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/bk-frontend-dev-guide.html).
+For an extensive introduction to theme elements and an overview of how to extend and override the default themes, see the [Frontend Developer Guide](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/bk-frontend-dev-guide.html).

 ## GraphQL

 GraphQL is a data query language developed internally by Facebook in 2012 before being publicly released in 2015.
-Magento implements GraphQL to provide an alternative to REST and SOAP web APIs for frontend development.
+The Commerce framework implements GraphQL to provide an alternative to REST and SOAP web APIs for frontend development.

 GraphQL allows you to define the structure of the data that you need, and the server returns only the data you request.
 Each GraphQL-capable module contains a declarative schema that defines the syntax for queries that the module supports, as well as the attributes that can be returned.
 If you run a REST call such as GET /V1/products/:sku on a simple product, the system might fetch more than 100 lines of data.
 If all you need is the current price, the call has returned significantly more information than you need.
 With GraphQL, a query against the same SKU could return just the price.